keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - VPC peering allows you to connect one VPC with another via a direct network route using the Private IPs belonging to both.
 With VPC peering, instances in different VPCs behave as if they were on the same network.
 - You can create a VPC peering connection between your own VPCs, regardless if they are in the same region or not, and with a VPC in an enirely different AWS account.
 - VPC Peering is usually done in such a way that there is one central VPC that peers with others.
 Only central VPC can talk to all the other VPCs.
 The other VPCs can only talk to the central VPC unless they open a direct tunnel to another non-central VPC.
 - You cannot do transitive peering for non-central VPCs.
 Non-central VPCs cannot go through the central VPC to get to another non-central VPC.
 You must set up a new portal between non-central nodes.
 The following diagram highlights this idea.
+VPC B is free to communicate with VPC A with VPC Peering enabled between both.
+However, it cannot continue on the communicate with VPC C. Only VPC A can communicate with VPC C.

 ![Screen Shot 2020-06-19 at 6 12 02 PM](https://user-images.githubusercontent.com/13093517/85183188-e1009780-b258-11ea-8a81-ad0612cd1053.png)

+- As a rule of thumb, it is worth knowing the VPC peering configurations that are *not* supported rather than knowing the configurations that are.
+The following are prohibited:
+  - Overlapping CIDR Blocks
+  - Transitive Peering
+  - Edge to Edge Routing Through a gateway or connection device (VPN connection, Internet Gateway, AWS Direct Connect connection, etc.)
+- You can peer across regions, but you cannot have one subnet stretched over multiple availability zones.
+However, you can have multiple subnets in the same availability zone.